 How to Mix Valentines Day Decorations into your Winter Decor

 This past holiday season I decorated our Highland, Utah house with different shades of green and ivory.
 When I was taking down all the Christmas decorations, I decided to leave up the more neutral decorations that would double as my winter decor.
 I always enjoy decorating for each season and I think Winter is often overlooked!
 When I think of Winter colors, I think of green, silver, white, and gold.
 Now that it’s time for Valentines Day, I decided to keep it simple and add in some pink decorations for valentines day.
-I’m excited to share with you how simple and easy it is to mix valentines day decor into your existing winter decorations.
+I’m excited to share with you how simple and easy it is to mixing valentines day and winter decor.

 First and most importantly (at least to me) is the tablescape!
 If you’ve followed me for awhile, you’ll know how much I love creating a Tablescapes and Valentines is always one of my favorites because I get to use pink!